PKS 0346−27: Description

 PKS 0346−27 is highly active on the electromagnetic spectrum in terms of emission of gamma-rays, although it can be categorized as a Low-Synchrotron-Peaked Blazar during its quiescent period because of the low spectral energy distribution peak.
-On February 2, 2018, it was shown to be in a high-flux state with its gamma-ray flux reaching levels of 1.0 ± 0.2 x 10^{−6} photons cm^{−2} s-1 upon detection by Fermi Gamma-ray Space Telescope.
-The next time the object displayed immense activity, was on April 24, 2019, where it reached a new historic high gamma-ray flux level of 3.2 ± 0.3 x 10^{−6} photons cm^{−2} s^{−1}.
+On February 2, 2018, it was shown to be in a high-flux state with its gamma-ray flux reaching levels of 1.0 ± 0.2 × 10^{−6} photons cm^{−2} s-1 upon detection by Fermi Gamma-ray Space Telescope.
+The next time the object displayed immense activity, was on April 24, 2019, where it reached a new historic high gamma-ray flux level of 3.2 ± 0.3 × 10^{−6} photons cm^{−2} s^{−1}.
 Subsequently, it displayed more renewed activity recorded in February 2020 and on November 24, 2021.
 An optical flare was also observed, in addition to gamma-rays where the object brightened in brightness.

 Because of its powerful activity, PKS 0346−27 has been studied in detail.
 Data from a multiwavelength temporal and spectral study showed the object had multiple flaring episodes based on its gamma-ray light curve analysis from data collected over more than 2 years, with its minimum variability time estimated as 1.34 ± 0.3 days, indicating the source of PKS 0346−27 is compact.
 Astronomers also suggested the variability of the flares were caused by emission region interactions through stationary shock waves.

 It is suggested PKS 0346−27 is a very-high energy emitter.
-Based on results, it underwent significant flaring activity on November 2, 2021, with a daily flux level of 1.8 ± 0.2 x 10^{−6} photons cm^{−2} s^{−1}, an increase of 200 folds since its average flux measured by fourth Fermi-LAT catalogue.
+Based on results, it underwent significant flaring activity on November 2, 2021, with a daily flux level of 1.8 ± 0.2 × 10^{−6} photons cm^{−2} s^{−1}, an increase of 200 folds since its average flux measured by fourth Fermi-LAT catalogue.
 The spectral index of the object measured by High Energy Stereoscopic System (HESS) was shown to have a soft index with a unit greater than four.

 A quasi-periodic oscillation was detected in PKS 0346−27 during the observations conducted between December 2018 and January 2022.
 Results showed the periodicity is 100 days long and was likely caused by enhanced radio emission travelling in a helical direction inside a curved radio jet.
-The supermassive black hole mass was found to be 9.48 x 10^{9} M_{ʘ}.
+The supermassive black hole mass was found to be 9.48 × 10^{9} M_{☉}.